List of Danish submissions for the Academy Award for Best International Feature Film

+As of 2025, Denmark won four times, for: Babette's Feast (1987), Pelle the Conqueror (1988), In a Better World (2010) and Another Round (2020).

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Denmark for review by the Academy for the award by year.